fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `wrike`: Your Wrike Subdomain.
 - `subdomain` (String) Field usage depends on `service` value:
 	- Service `bamboohr`: The subdomain used to access your account.
 If you access BambooHR at 'https://mycompany.bamboohr.com', then the subdomain is 'mycompany'.
-	- Service `ebay`: Your eBay Environment.
+	- Service `ebay`: Your eBay environment.
 	- Service `freshdesk`: Your company's freshdesk subdomain (usually **company**.freshdesk.com).
+	- Service `freshsales`: Your Freshsales domain.
 	- Service `freshservice`: Your company's freshservice subdomain (usually **company**.freshservice.com).
 	- Service `freshsuccess`: Your Freshsuccess subdomain.
 	- Service `gorgias`: Your Gorgias subdomain.